Script Supervision – The ‘On-Set’ Editor

 Anyone wishing to pursue Directing and Editing, in addition to those wanting to begin a career as a Script Supervisor shouldn’t leave home without this material under their belt.
 With it, you’ll become a better shooter and cutter.
 Understanding The Script Supervisor’s role as the “on-set editor” will help anyone interested in ensuring the correct angles are covered and how to shoot so that you can sew it all together.

-Lisa Postma, a member of I.A.T.S.E., has been a Script Supervisor on MOW’s, TV Series, and feature films such as WolfCop, Step Dogs, InSecurity, Lullaby for Pi, Dolan’s Cadillac and many more.
+CREATOR: Lisa Postma, a former member of I.A.T.S.E., was a Script Supervisor on MOW’s, TV Series, and feature films such as WolfCop, Step Dogs, InSecurity, Lullaby for Pi, Dolan’s Cadillac and many more.
 She has worked with Directors Jeff Beesley, Jennifer Lynch, and Benoit Philippon, and while on-set she has given dialogue and continuity notes to actors Forest Whitaker, Bill Pullman, Julia Ormond, Wes Bentley and Christian Slater among others.